-Brooks Landgraf's new conservative energy will be a strong voice for West Texas.
-Landgraf is a native son of Odessa whose family has been ranching in West Texas for five generations.
-Brooks helps manage his family's cow-calf operation and mineral interests; he knows first-hand what it takes for a small business to make payroll and the damaging impact over-regulation can have on our economy.
-Landgraf is also an experienced business lawyer who has worked in the oil and gas and health care industries.
+Landgraf is a native son of Odessa.
+His family has been ranching in West Texas for five generations, and Brooks is active in managing the family's business and ranching operations.
+Brooks is also an experienced business attorney who has worked in the oil and gas and healthcare industries.

-A Permian High School alum, Brooks attended Texas A&M University, where he received U.S. Army training in the Corps of Cadets and served as the leader of the university's student senate.
-After graduating cum laude from Texas A&M, Landgraf earned his law degree from the St. Mary's University School of Law in San Antonio, where he also served as the editor-in-chief of the law review.
+A Permian High School alum, Brooks graduated from Texas A&M University.
+Landgraf then earned a law degree from the St. Mary's School of Law in San Antonio, where he also served as the editor-in-chief of the law review.